 Badla / Mukesh Work is an age-old embroidery where thin strips of metallic wire are inserted into the fabric and then twisted to create metallic embroidery.
 Kurtis and dupattas, anarkalis and even dresses are made with mukaishbadla work.

-Banarasi Silk is a fine variant of Silk originating from the city of Varanasi in Uttar Pradesh, India.
+Banarasi Silk, is also called as Brocades, is a fine variant of Silk originating from the city of Varanasi in Uttar Pradesh, India.
 Brocade is a speciality of Benarasi fabric.
 It is a characteristic weave in which patterns are created by thrusting the Zari threads (pure form of Zari is a thread drawn out of real gold) between warp at calculated intervals so as to evolve the design/Buti line by line.

 Bandhani is an Indian classical print used to make beautiful outfits like anarkali, suits, jacket, salwar, lehengas and many more.
 Bandhani, also known as Bandhej, is a tie and dye method.
 It is an art that involves dyeing a fabric tied tightly with a thread at several points, producing a variety of patterns.

 Batik is a technique used to dye fabrics.
 Batik is an ancient art which uses wax and dyes to create a visual magic on fabrics.
 First, melted wax is applied to the fabric in the areas that are to be free of dye.
 Cracks in the wax allow thin lines of dye to penetrate through to the fabric which gives batik its characteristic appearance.